AfonsoQueirozitsme/oxmysql-sp/README.md

-Here is the English version of the README for your oxmysql fork.
-It is tailored to highlight the shift from MySQL to PostgreSQL (Supabase) while maintaining the professional look of the Overextended brand.

 oxmysql (Supabase Edition) ⚡️
 A specialized fork of the oxmysql resource for FiveM, optimized to communicate with PostgreSQL databases hosted on Supabase.